mcueto/djangorestframework-auth0/README.rst

 Warning
 -------

-    **This library is in an early stage of development**, when i finish the first "stable" version, i will add it to pip and register the first release to github
+    **This library is in an early stage of development, use with caution, and -if you can- push some changes :)**

 Library to simply use Auth0 token authentication in DRF within djangorestframework-jwt